How to Pack for a Beach Vacation in JUST a Carry On

 Deciding what to wear on the plane is an important packing step.
 You will need to make sure you have a comfortable and clean outfit to wear to your destination and home.
 There is nothing worse than flying home in dirty clothes!

-Consider wearing a comfortable jumpsuit, maxi dress, or romper that you could potentially rewear on your vacation.
+Consider wearing a comfortable jumpsuit, maxi dress, or athletic outfit that you could potentially rewear on your vacation.
 Take into consideration how cold it is at home when you are leaving to decide what will work best.
+Here are some options I like that are comfy, stretchy, and easy on and off for bathroom trips.

 You will also want a top layer like a denim jacket or a button up shirt to wear over your plane outfit, since planes can get quite cold.
 Having this layer is important if you are leaving from a cooler location than your destination, or if it gets chilly at night there.